Improving access for kidney and pancreas allocation

 In its role as the Organ Procurement and Transplantation Network (OPTN), UNOS convenes the donation and transplant community to develop policies that provide fair and equitable access for patients to transplant.
 Many times during the past 30 years, these policies have been updated by the OPTN Board of Directors to balance the needs of patients nationwide and keep pace with the emerging science of transplantation.

 OPTN organ allocation policies, developed by clinical experts from across the country, have greatly reduced differences in patient access to kidney and pancreas transplants based on factors such as their ethnicity and age.
-At this time, the factor most strongly associated with disparities in timely access to deceased donor kidney transplants is the geographic location of the patient’s transplant center.
+At this time, the factor most strongly associated with disparities in timely access to deceased donor kidney transplants is the geographic location of the patient’s transplant hospital.
 This is largely the result of inconsistently drawn local and regional boundaries known as donation service areas (DSAs) historically used in organ allocation.

 New policy improves distribution